Mounting Four Monitors on Single or Dual Posts

 Easy to Install: Mounting all four monitors on a single post is often easier and quicker to install than mounting two separate posts.

-Improved Esthetics: A single post with four monitors looks sleek and modern, creating an impressive visual display.
+Improved Aesthetics: A single post with four monitors looks sleek and modern, creating an impressive visual display.

 Cons: